 In the words of the project’s implementation lead, “We use Adobe for all our creative products — why wouldn’t we use them for e-signatures as well?
 It’s a great product — so simple.
 It takes so much off my plate and lets me give my team a tool that really changes the way they manage their signature processes.”

 The district uses Adobe Sign for a wide range of high-transaction, high-priority workflows, such as staff onboarding and 1:1 device management and consent agreements, which are sent out to each and every student household.
-Adobe Sign has helped the district improve the user experience for both staff, who benefit from enhanced workflow visibility and tracking capabilities, and parents, who can easily sign school forms from any device, anytime.
+Adobe Acrobat Sign has helped the district improve the user experience for both staff, who benefit from enhanced workflow visibility and tracking capabilities, and parents, who can easily sign school forms and digital permission slips from any device, any time.

 District of >150K students, Georgia